 The designers did a stellar job with this game in terms of unit and leader research (other than no C.S.E.F.--Canadian Siberian Expeditionary Force!!), and the map is gorgeous (one correction please: a road from Kazan NW two regions to Sanchursk and add the town of Yoshkar-Ola, and then N-NE to Kotelnich--not just nit-picking actually, this would be a very important link in game terms).

 That said, it is the extensively detailed political events that truly amp up the complexity of this game, clearly above CW2 in my view.
 I've played the game through perhaps 15-20 times, 7 of them pbem, and I haven't begun to explore all the strategic options available to both sides in the Grand Campaign game, let alone the separate scenarios offered: "Ice March" I had to try if only to see Kornilov in action, and "Drang nach Osten" is a 'what-if' scenario I intend to try out pbem at some point, along with the Russo-Polish war scenario.
-I look forward to further play with RUS: if ever there was a "one game to take to a desert island" this is it, although I would insist on two, and with CW2 included I would be content in my impending old age.
+I look forward to further play with RUS: if ever there was a "one game to take to a desert island" this is it, although I would insist on two, and with CW2 included I would be content in my impending old age (and if I was allowed three or four WIA and TEAW would be shoo-ins).
 Of all the AGEOD titles using this WeGo system this ranks at the top for myself, ever so slightly above CW2.
 Both can certainly be daunting to learn and I hope these notes will help new players to dive into this epic game.
-Davai!

 Comments/corrections to these preliminary notes welcomed and I will revise from time to time.

 Some select historical reading:

 The Osprey books give a fine purview of the history and as usual display the colourful uniforms on all sides.
 It's a fine place to start with this big topic and a not too taxing (or outrageously expensive) accompaniment to playing RUS: